Alexander Aan: Arrest and trial

-Prior to his arrest, Alexander was a civil servant in the Pulau Punjung subdistrict of West Sumatra province.
-Though he had been raised as a Muslim, Alexander raised doubts about God by age 11, and stopped participating in religious rituals in 2008.
-In January 2012, he posted to an atheist Facebook group he had joined, stating that God did not exist.
-His post asked, "If God exists, why do bad things happen? ...
+Prior to his arrest, Aan was a civil servant in the Pulau Punjung subdistrict of West Sumatra province.
+Though he had been raised as a Muslim, Aan raised doubts about its god by age 11, and stopped participating in religious rituals in 2008.
+In January 2012, he posted to an atheist Facebook group he had joined, writing, "If God exists, why do bad things happen? ...
 There should only be good things if God is merciful."
-He declared heaven, hell, angels, and devils to be "myths".
+Aan declared heaven, hell, angels, and devils to be "myths".
 He also posted an article describing Mohammad as "attracted to his daughter-in-law".

 The posts were seen by the Indonesian Council of Ulema, who reported him to the police for blasphemy.
-On 18 January, an angry mob attacked Alexander on his way to work, causing police to take him into protective custody.
+On 18 January, an angry mob attacked Aan on his way to work, causing police to take him into protective custody.
 Two days later, he was charged with "disseminating information aimed at inciting religious hatred or hostility".
-The district police chief also stated that Alexander had lied on his application for his government job, claiming to be Muslim.
+The district police chief also stated that Aan had lied on his application for his government job, claiming to be Muslim.

-On 14 June, the Muaro Sijunjung district court found Alexander guilty of "disseminating information aimed at inciting religious hatred or hostility" and sentenced him to two and a half years' imprisonment and a fine of 100 million rupiah (US$10,600).
-During the sentencing, the presiding judge described Alexander's actions as having "caused anxiety to the community and tarnished Islam".
+On 14 June, the Muaro Sijunjung district court found Aan guilty of "disseminating information aimed at inciting religious hatred or hostility" and sentenced him to two and a half years imprisonment and a fine of 100 million rupiahs (US$10,600).
+During the sentencing, the presiding judge described Aan's actions as having "caused anxiety to the community and tarnished Islam".

 On 27 January 2014, Aan was released from prison.